 The Friends of the Library Book Club read A Tree Grows in Brooklyn, and discussed the book at their meeting on Wednesday, March 29th.
 All are welcome to this community book club.

 Monday, April 17, 2017

 7 to 8 p.m., The Tap Room Patio, 121 8th Street, Colusa

-Join native son Mark Galentine as he recounts the process that begat his self-published memoir of tubing down the Sacramento River with friends entitled
+Native son Mark Galentine recounted the process that begat his self-published memoir of tubing down the Sacramento River with friends entitled

 My Sunday Lobotomy.
-Galentine will address what nudged him to write, and how he went from merely reminiscing about his weekend reveries as a "Colusa Floater" to publishing his story.
-Refreshments and Galentine's book will be available for purchase.
+Galentine addressed what nudged him to write, and how he went from merely reminiscing about his weekend reveries as a "Colusa Floater" to publishing his story.
+Refreshments and Galentine's book were available for purchase.

 Saturday, April 22, 2017

 10:00 to Noon, Colusa County Library, Morse Conference Room